widelang/draft/README.md

 ### Comprehension Flow Binding

+The marriage of a generator flow with semantic comprehension, using a minimal yet powerful syntax.

-You can create generators like this in Wide:
+Remember that you can create generators like this in Wide:

 ```lua
 countries()~> {